 “The heaviest of burdens is therefore simultaneously an image of life’s most intense fulfillment.”
 (Milan Kundera, The Unbearable Lightness of Being.)

 Why can’t we say what we want?
 Even to our closest ones?

 I had a dream with you in it I cannot get out of my head.
 Usually a dream dissolves the second I open my eyes.
 But this time it is me who refused to let go.
-I grabbed it hard and dragged it into the other world I opened my eyes to.
+I grabbed it hard and dragged it into the other world where I opened my eyes.
 It stayed there.
 There, with everything bearable and unbearable, everything I wished you could be.
-But what could I hope to catch on this gray, foggy morning where I opened my eyes?
+But what could I hope to catch on this gray, misty morning where I opened my eyes?
 Not your breath, not your heartbeat, not your sound or shape, color or mood.
 Not the smile on your face, not the light in your eyes, not a good day of yours, not a bad day of yours, not a poem scribbled down, not a melody whispering in my ears, so powerful that it had drowned out all the other music of the world.
 What, my dear, can I catch now, in all the quietness that is the absence of you?